1. Introduction: Revolutionizing Fabric Handling with Terial Magic

 2.1 Enhanced Stability for Precision Work

-- Quilting: Achieve razor-sharp block alignment and reduce stretching during piecing.
-A lighter “spritzing” application offers just enough control without making the fabric too stiff, perfect for intricate quilt work.
+- Quilting: Achieve sharper block alignment and minimize stretching during piecing.
+A lighter spritz provides control without over-stiffening.

 2.2 Versatility Across Crafting Techniques

-- Digital Cutting & Printing: Treated fabric can run through inkjet or laser printers and digital cutters, opening up a world of design options for labels, postcards, and more.
+- Digital Cutting & Printing: Feed treated fabric through inkjet or laser printers and digital cutters for labels, postcards, and more.

-- Mixed-Media & 3D Art: Sculpt dimensional flowers, origami, or even fabric puppets—the stiffened fabric holds its shape beautifully.
+- Mixed-Media & 3D Art: Sculpt dimensional flowers, origami, or puppets that hold shape until washed.

 2.3 Eco-Friendly Efficiency in Practice